Using Properties in Flows

 There are some default session properties that you can always use in your flow without having to set them

-the time that the session was created, in Unix time format.
+{{session.createdAt}} The time that the session was created, in Unix time format

-• {{session.profile}} - the contact's WhatsApp nickname that they have set.
+{{session.profile}} The contact's WhatsApp nickname that they have set

-• {{session.contactIdentifier}} - Phone number of contact who is engaging.
+{{session.contactIdentifier}} Phone number of the contact who is engaging

-• {{session.sessionUuid}} - unique ID of the session.
+{{session.sessionUuid}} Unique ID of the session

-• {{session.initialMessage.text}} - first inbound message text.
-See Message response properties below for a full list of message properties you can use with this.
+{{session.initialMessage.text}} First inbound message text.
+See Message Response Properties for a full list of message properties you can use with this.

 Message response properties